David-Liu-Again/fliu5044-tracker/README.md

 <img width="500" alt="iteration 1 songs" src="https://github.com/David-Liu-Again/fliu5044-tracker/assets/128761089/6a0a27c4-de58-416f-a113-73e7ff08ca74">

-Development began by cloning a generic task tracker template (thanks Rob) and changing the form fields to accommodate the data that needed to be stored about each song.
+Development began by cloning a single-page, generic task tracker template (thanks Rob) and changing the form fields to accommodate the data that needed to be stored about each song.
 The user interface was extremely messy, but the core functionality of the web app was mostly there.
-Users could add songs via a form on the same page.
+Users could add songs via a form at the top of the page.
 The form inputs for moods and artist names were not yet coded due to their complexity.

 ### Iteration 2 - Better Functionality
 <img width="500" alt="iteration 2 songs" src="https://github.com/David-Liu-Again/fliu5044-tracker/assets/128761089/a8ae0f7b-8eb5-4ae4-bfb2-f8e2a2353f21">